streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 ### Data types

-The backend (session state) and return values of a widget are of simple Python types.
-For example, a widget `st.button` returns a boolean value and will have the same boolean value saved in session state.
+The backend value (as seen through `st.session_state`) and return value of a widget are of simple Python types.
+For example, `st.button` returns a boolean value and will have the same boolean value saved in `st.session_state`.

 ### Widget keys

 Widget keys serve two purposes:

 1. distinguishing two otherwise identical widgets
-2. creating a means to access and manipulate the widget's value through session state
+2. creating a means to access and manipulate the widget's value through `st.session_state`

 A widget's identity depends on the arguments passed to the widget function.
 If you have two widgets of the same type with the same arguments, you will get a